gopheracademy/gopheracademy-web/content/advent-2019/cmdline.md

 ### Progress Bar

-For progress bar, you'll probably need an external package such as `github.com/cheggaaa/pb/v3`
+For a progress bar, you'll probably need an external package such as `github.com/cheggaaa/pb/v3`

 ```go